PySimpleGUI/PySimpleGUI/readme.md

 `python -m pip install --upgrade --no-cache-dir PySimpleGUI`

-Upgrade for Linux and MacOS:
+Upgrade for Linux and macOS:

 `python3 -m pip install --upgrade --no-cache-dir PySimpleGUI`

 ### Single File Installing

-PySimpleGUI was created as a single .py file so that it would be very easy for you to install it, even on systems that are not connected to the internet like a Raspberry Pi.
+PySimpleGUI was created as a single .py file so that it would be straightforward for you to install it, even on systems that are not connected to the internet, like a Raspberry Pi.
 It's as simple as placing the PySimpleGUI.py file into the same folder as your application that imports it.
 Python will use your local copy when performing the import.

-When installing using just the .py file, you can get it from either PyPI or if you want to run the most recent unreleased version then you'll download it from GitHub.
+When installing using just the .py file, you can get it from  PyPI, or if you want to run the most recent unreleased version, you'll download it from GitHub.

 To install from PyPI, download either the wheel or the .gz file and unzip the file.
-If you rename the .whl file to .zip you can open it just like any normal zip file.
+If you rename the .whl file to .zip, you can open it just like any regular zip file.
 You will find the PySimpleGUI.py file in one of the folders.
-Copy this file to your application's folder and you're done.
+Copy this file to your application's folder, and you're done.

-The PyPI link for the tkinter version of PySimpleGUI is: https://pypi.org/project/PySimpleGUI/#files
+The PyPI link for the Tkinter version of PySimpleGUI is: https://pypi.org/project/PySimpleGUI/#files

 The GitHub repo's latest version can be found here: